The Patria AMV 8x8 equipped with Oto Melara HITROLE 12.7mm turret.

 The vehicle was required in five variants – command, mortar, missile, section and fire support.
 The missile variant is armed with the Denel Dynamics Ingwe anti-armour missile.

-In January 2008, the United Arab Emirates (UAE) placed an order for an undisclosed number of AMV vehicles.
-UAE placed a further order for additional vehicles in January 2016.
+In January 2008, the UAE placed an order for an undisclosed number of AMV vehicles.
+The UAE placed a further order for additional vehicles in January 2016.

-In August 2010, the Swedish Defence Materiel Administration (FMV) ordered 113 Patria AMV for the Swedish Army.
-The Skr2.5bn contract includes an option of additional 113 vehicles.
+In August 2010, the Swedish Defence Materiel Administration ordered 113 Patria AMVs for the Swedish Army.
+The Skr2.5bn contract includes an option of an additional 113 vehicles.